 - The course may be especially useful for the student for whom English is a relatively new second language.

-In addition, as a volunteer, Miriam applied her passion for teaching to developing foreign language skills in seniors!
-Raised in Montreal, Canada, she holds BA and MA degrees in English Literature from McGill University and Concordia University, both in Montreal.
+Raised in Canada, Miriam holds BA and MA degrees in English Literature from McGill University and Concordia University, both in Montreal.